+The KPIs will be included in the scope of the definition of the e-Parliament KPI definition

 Potential Business Scenarios

 A scenario describes a way to implement one initiative.
 Several scenarios are possible for each initiative.
 The ultimate purpose of this chapter is to provide a founded recommendation for one viable scenario, and to get a decision.